codewind-resources/design-documentation/codewindServer/CodewindOperator.md

 ## How it works

-Codewind-Operator is built on the operator-sdk and monitors running instances comparing what is running against a requested workload.
-By monitoring what has been requested compared to what is currently running on the cluster, the Codewind-Operator has an ability to provision new Codewinds or remove Codewinds or launch support pods like "Codewind-Performance" on demand.
+Codewind-Operator is built on the operator-sdk and monitors the state of the cluster.
+By monitoring what is currently running compared to what has been requested (eg set me up a new Codewind,  delete this specific Codewind), the Codewind-Operator has an ability to stand up new Codewinds or tear down running Codewinds or even launch support pods like "Codewind-Performance" on demand.
+With its knownledge of what makes up a Codewind instance it can remove PVC, Secrets and other supporting components.

 To achieve this, the Codewind-Operator adds two new custom resource definitions (CRD) for `Codewind` and `Keycloak`

-Deploying a Keycloak service is carried out with a small piece of yaml code such as:
+Deploying a Keycloak service is carried out with a small piece of yaml code eg:

 ```
 apiVersion: codewind-operator.eclipse.org/v1alpha1